-Whereas solo anal training relies on what you feel, anal training with a partner relies on trust and good communication between you BOTH.
+Whereas solo anal play relies on what you feel, training with a partner relies on trust and good communication between you BOTH.
 You need to pay attention to verbal and physical cues and get your partner to tell you when they are ready or when things are painful.
 ALWAYS abide by the safe word and stop as soon as your partner indicates discomfort.

 A guide to anal training toys

 Most people begin with fingering before moving to anal toys.
 But you can just jump in and experiment with some backdoor toy action right away if you wish!

 The four main types of butt play toys are: